Family Bauhinia’s latest newsletter is available to read now. Find out the latest news and upcoming events on Volume 8, Issue 1.

 When attending school events, parents are encouraged to take public transport.
 The school has very limited parking space and will restrict vehicles from entering the campus where safe capacity has been exceeded.

 It is important that we work as a community to follow these rules and keep all our students safe!
-Please click here to read details on our website.
+Please click here to read details on our website.no entry

 School Uniform Reminders

-PE kit: If students have two or more school sessions that require their PE kit, they may wear their PE kit all day.
-The subjects that require the PE kit are: Drama, InterD, PE and Inter-House.
-Note: this does not include after school activities.
+PE kit: If students in Year 7 or 8 have two or more school sessions that require their PE kit, they may wear their PE kit all day.
+The subjects that require the PE kit are Drama, Global Thinking, PE and Inter-House.
+Note: this does not include after-school activities.
 If students have PE during P1A/B, they may come to school in their PE kit.
 Students may wear suitable training/gym shoes of any colour for PE lessons.
-They will participate in activities that require running and jumping so please make sure the shoes are supportive.
+However, as students participate in activities that require running and jumping so please make sure the shoes are supportive.

 School Uniform: Students must wear uniforms that are purchased from the PTA shop with the SIS/ESF logo.
 No outside clothing should be worn.
 Shoes must be black.
-They can be polishable shoes or running shoes – we have changed the uniform policy to allow running shoes as many students play during break times – but they must be all black.
+They can be polishable shoes or running shoes – but they must be all black.
 If a student chooses black running shoes, they can also be worn in PE – but they must be non-marking and suitable for PE activities.
 Below is a visual of appropriate black running shoes to wear with the school uniform.

 For links to documents previously sent, please click below: